English Cocker Spaniel characteristics are appealing to everyone, particularly families with children. They're so loving and

 To say that Spaniels need frequent brushing is probably a bit of an understatement as their coats can be fairly high maintenance if not looked after properly.

-Ideally, you should be brushing your dog every other day, especially if you regularly walk them in the countryside, otherwise you may get away with brushing only a couple of times a week.
+Ideally, you should be brushing your dog every other day, especially if you walk him in the countryside, otherwise you may get away with brushing only a couple of times a week.

 I brush Max every other day but I tend to concentrate more on his ears and his legs, especially if I don't have much spare time.